wooseok1152/wooseok1152/README.md

 # Project in progress
 1. AutoML service(private repository)

-    - making AutoML service in RealData
+    - make AutoML service in RealData

 # Study in progress
 1. math for data analyst(https://github.com/wooseok1152/python-data_science_school)

+    - get used to using math and statistics skills

-2. data analysis with machine learning(https://github.com/wooseok1152/python-data_analysis)
+3. data analysis with machine learning(https://github.com/wooseok1152/python-data_analysis)

+    - deal with a lot of examples of data analysis using machine learning

 # History of project